koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 These are imperative operations.

+TODO: unclear
-They chage the DOM based on the caller DOM objects so the results depends on the caller itself not only the arguments. appendChild appends the argument into the caller view object. removeChild remvoves the argument from the caller view object. insertBefore appends the 1st argument before the 2nd argument.
+They change the DOM based on the caller DOM objects so the results depends on the caller itself not only the arguments. appendChild appends the argument into the caller view object. removeChild remvoves the argument from the caller view object. insertBefore appends the 1st argument before the 2nd argument.